ray-project/enhancements/reps/2023-03-10-batch-inference.md

 ### General Motivation
 There are changes to Ray Datasets in 2.3/2.4:
 1. Ray Datasets became lazy by default in Ray 2.3.
 Execution is no longer triggered until consumption is explicitly called.
 2. In Ray 2.4, Ray Datasets will move to streaming execution by default, resulting in there no longer being a separation between `Dataset` and `DatasetPipeline`.
-3. In Ray 2.4, Ray Datasets will support a `"zero_copy"` batch format, allowing the core Ray Data to decide the most optimal batch format to use.

 With these changes, certain API choices that were made for the AIR batch prediction API are no longer the most optimal for simplicity and usability.
 1. Previously, AIR would manually fuse preprocessing and prediction stages, requiring `BatchPredictor` to be aware of the preprocessors passed in via a `Checkpoint`.
 This is not needed anymore with Datasets lazy by default, as the fusion logic can be pushed down to the Datasets layer.
 2. Previously, the separation of `Dataset` and `DatasetPipeline` resulted in `BatchPredictor` needing 2 analgous APIs: `predict` and `predict_pipelined`.
 This is not needed anymore with streaming as default execution.
-3. Previously, the logic for determining batch format was decided in the AIR layer in `Preprocessor` and `BatchPredictor`.
-This is not needed anymore with zero-copy batch format, as this decision making can be pushed down to the Datasets layer.

 ### Should this change be within `ray` or outside?
 main `ray` project.
 Changes are made to Ray Data and Ray AIR level.